Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 1913

 The monument to Catherine the Great is rightfully considered one of the most famous monuments in St. Petersburg.
-The Empress, imprinted in granite, gazes majestically at her subjects from above, and her favorites meekly sit at her feet - people who determined the policy of that time, wove intrigues, lost and gained power ...
+The Empress, imprinted in granite, majestically looks at her subjects from above, and her favorites humbly sit at her feet - people who determined the politics of that time, weaved intrigues, lost and gained power...

-The idea to immortalize the empress in stone arose in the early years of her reign (Catherine II came to power in 1762 and ruled the Russian Empire until her death in 1796), but the empress herself then categorically rejected this plan.
+The idea of immortalizing the empress in stone arose in the first years of her reign (Catherine the Second came to power in 1762 and ruled the Russian Empire until her death in 1796), but the empress herself then categorically rejected this idea.
 However, her merits were appreciated not only by her own subjects, but also by her successors.
-So, Emperor Alexander II (the one who abolished serfdom in Russia and received the prefix "liberator" for this) ordered to announce a competition for the best project of the monument to Catherine.
+Thus, Emperor Alexander II (the same one who abolished serfdom in Russia and received the prefix “liberator” for this) ordered a competition to be announced for the best design of a monument to Catherine.
 They wanted to install the monument in Tsarskoe Selo, and entrust the project to the artist Mikeshin.
-As a result, the monument according to the artist's model was cast from bronze, and safely went to an exhibition in London, where he was awarded honors and a medal.
+As a result, the monument, based on the artist’s model, was cast in bronze and safely went to an exhibition in London, where it received honors and a medal.

-In 1863, Prince Suvorov (the grandson of the famous Russian commander) personally appealed to Emperor Alexander II in order to erect a monument opposite the Alexandria Theater.
-Mikeshin significantly changed the project, which was not much like the previous model.
-After about a year, the work on the manufacture of the model was completed.
-The permission "from above" was received, and then the monument, at last, began to be erected.
+In 1863, Prince Suvorov (grandson of the famous Russian commander) personally appealed to Emperor Alexander II to erect a monument opposite the Alexandria Theater.
+Mikeshin significantly changed the project, which was no longer much like the previous model.
+About a year later, work on the production of the model was completed.
+Permission was received from above, and then the monument finally began to be erected.

-The construction work was headed by the architect David Grimm.
-Granite for the pedestal was delivered by water: it went along a rather bizarre route - from the Karelian Isthmus to the Neva embankment near the Summer Garden and from there to the desired place by rail.
-It was not only the monument to the empress that was created: in parallel with this, the park adjacent to the monument was also equipped.
+The construction work was led by the architect David Grimm.
+The granite for the pedestal was delivered by water: it took a rather bizarre route - from the Karelian Isthmus to the Neva embankment near the Summer Garden and from there to the desired location by rail.
+Not only the monument to the empress itself was created: in parallel with this, the park adjacent to the monument was also developed.

-In general, construction took a little over 10 years and lasted from 1862 to 1873.
-The day of the opening of the monument was not chosen by chance: a solemn, surprisingly magnificent ceremony took place on the day of St. Catherine, then the name day of Empress Catherine the Great herself was celebrated on November 24 (December 6), 1873.
-On a city scale, it was a real holiday: a solemn parade took place in the streets, fireworks thundered, and luxurious tables were laid in the National Library in order to honor the authors of the monument and those who took part in this grandiose construction.
+In total, construction took a little over 10 years and lasted from 1862 to 1873.
+The opening day of the monument was not chosen by chance: the solemn, surprisingly magnificent ceremony took place on St. Catherine’s Day, at the same time the name day of the Empress Catherine the Great herself was celebrated - November 24 (December 6), 1873.
+On a city scale, it was a real celebration: a ceremonial parade took place in the streets, fireworks thundered, and luxurious tables were laid in the National Library in order to properly honor the authors of the monument and those who took part in this grandiose construction.

-From the state treasury, over 300,000 rubles were spent on the creation of the monument, but in the long term it turned out to be a truly profitable investment: even many years after the opening of the monument, thousands of residents and guests of the city come to admire one of the most prominent monuments of Old Petersburg.
+Over 300,000 rubles were spent from the state treasury on the creation of the monument, but in the long term it turned out to be a truly profitable investment: even many years after the opening of the monument, thousands of residents and guests of the city come with admiration to look at one of the most prominent monuments of Old Petersburg.

-In memory of the first "Tsarskoye Selo project" in Tsarskoye Selo, a monument was erected, similar to the one on Ostrovsky Square - about 1/16 of the size of that.
+In memory of the first “Tsarskoe Selo Project”, a monument was erected in Tsarskoe Selo, similar to the one on Ostrovsky Square - approximately 1/16 the size of that one.

-According to some sources, in the 1930s, the government of Soviet Leningrad intended to demolish the monument, replacing it with a statue of Vladimir Lenin.
-Instead of nine favorites of Catherine, respectively, it was planned to place the members of the Politburo on the pedestal.
-However, these plans remained plans, and the monument stoically survived even the blockade of Leningrad.
-In the mid-1960s, the local granite Suvorov lost his sword, which later had to be restored.
+According to some sources, in the 1930s the government of Soviet Leningrad intended to demolish the monument, replacing it with a statue of Vladimir Lenin.
+Instead of Catherine’s nine favorites, accordingly, it was planned to place members of the Politburo on the pedestal.
+However, these plans remained plans, and the monument stoically survived even the siege of Leningrad.
+In the mid-1960s, the local granite Suvorov lost his sword, which then had to be restored.

-Grigory Potemkin-Tavrichesky - the founder of Dnepropetrovsk, Sevastopol and Nikolaev, according to rumors, was the secret spouse of Catherine the Great.
+Grigory Potemkin-Tavrichesky, the founder of Dnepropetrovsk, Sevastopol and Nikolaev, was rumored to be the secret husband of Catherine the Great.

-Alexander Suvorov is the greatest Russian military leader who has made Russia a triumphant military campaign.
+Alexander Suvorov is the greatest Russian commander who glorified Russia in triumphant military campaigns.

-Gabriel Derzhavin is a Russian poet and statesman who took part in suppressing the uprising of Yemelyan Pugachev.
+Gabriel Derzhavin is a Russian poet and statesman who took part in the suppression of the uprising of Emelyan Pugachev.

-Ekaterina Dashkova is one of the confidants of Catherine the Great, her friend, who, in particular, took part in the coup of 1762, which allowed Catherine to ascend the Russian throne.
+Ekaterina Dashkova is one of Catherine the Great’s close associates, her friend, who, in particular, took part in the coup of 1762, which allowed Catherine to ascend the Russian throne.

-Alexander Bezborodko is a Russian statesman who initiated the partition of Poland.
+Alexander Bezborodko is a Russian statesman who initiated the division of Poland.

-Alexei Orlov-Chesmensky is a prominent Russian figure and commander who, for his triumphant participation in the Chesme battle, received a prefix to his surname.
+Alexey Orlov-Chesmensky is a prominent Russian figure and commander, who received a prefix to his surname for his triumphant participation in the Battle of Chesmensky.

 Editor's Choice